Internet-Draft Rego Policy in OAuth March 2026

 8.3.
 Token Exchange (RFC 8693)

-When exchanging tokens, a new policy proposal can be provided to refine or extend the authorized operations:
+When exchanging tokens [RFC8693], a new policy proposal can be provided to refine or restrict the authorized operations:

 POST /token HTTP/1.1